Ruth Ann Steinhagen: Arrest and court appearance

+Later events

+The bullet that struck Waitkus lodged in a lung, threatening his life and preventing his returning to baseball for the rest of the season.
+He returned the following year (the 1950 Phillies, nicknamed the "Whiz Kids", advanced to the World Series) and played through the 1955 season.

 Steinhagen was confined and treated at the institution until 1952, when she was declared cured and released.
 Waitkus did not press charges against Steinhagen after she was released, telling an assistant state's attorney that he wanted to forget the incident.

 After her release, Steinhagen moved back home to live with her parents and her younger sister in her parents' small apartment on Chicago's North Side.
 She shunned publicity in the ensuing decades.
 Little information is publicly available about the remainder of her life, which was quiet and secluded.
 She steadfastly maintained her privacy, avoided reporters, and refused to comment publicly on her shooting of Waitkus.
 Waitkus biographer John Theodore said about her, "She chose to live in the shadows and she did a good job of it."

-It is known that, in 1970, Steinhagen and her family purchased a home in a crowded, racially mixed neighborhood on Chicago's Northwest Side, a few miles from the site of the hotel where she shot Waitkus.
+It is known that, in 1970, Steinhagen and her family purchased a home in Albany Park, Chicago.
 She lived in the home for the rest of her life.
 She lived there with her sister after their parents died in the early 1990s.
 She continued to live there after her sister died in 2007, employing full-time caregivers in her final years.
 There is no evidence she ever married.
 Discoverable evidence of employment that she may have had is virtually nonexistent.
 A neighbor of hers told John Theodore that Steinhagen had said that she worked in an office job for 35 years, but Steinhagen never told the neighbor where she worked and the neighbor never asked her.
 Court records and other background checks reveal no information about her career.

 On December 29, 2012, Steinhagen died in a Chicago hospital of a subdural hematoma that was the result of an accidental fall in her home.
 Her death was not publicly reported until nearly three months after it occurred; the Chicago Tribune learned of it while searching death records in connection with another story.
 Steinhagen was 83 years old, and left no immediate survivors.